yusramaroof770/Portfolio/README.md

 This portfolio includes:
 - About Me
 - Projects
-- Skills
+- Certificates & Skills
+- Resume
 - Contact Information

-Some of the projects featured include:

-- Hospital Management System (C++)
-- Tic Tac Toe (C)
-- Personal Portfolio Website

 Thank you for visiting my portfolio!